-Logging your activity:
+Logging your Activity:

-For your Gold Award, your logging requirements for the Physical Recreation, Skills and Voluntary Service sections are 1 hour every week (7 days), 2 hours every fortnight (14 days) or 4 hours every four week period (28 days) over the required time of 12 months (26 weeks) for each section.
+For your Gold Award, your logging requirements for the Physical Recreation, Skills and Voluntary Service Sections are 1 hour every week (7 days), 2 hours every fortnight (14 days) or 4 hours every four week period (28 days) over the required time of 12 months (26 weeks) for each Section.

-Additionally, if this is your first Award, you will be required to choose one of the Physical Recreation, Skills or Voluntary Service sections as your ‘Major Section’.
-This means you will be required to undertake that activity for a period of 18 months (52 weeks) instead of the standard 12 months.
+Additionally, if this is your first Award, you will be required to choose one of the Physical Recreation, Skills or Voluntary Service Sections as your ‘Major Section’.
+This means you will be required to undertake that Activity for a period of 18 months (52 weeks) instead of the standard 12 months.

-For your Adventurous Journey section, you will need to complete both a Practice Journey and a Qualifying Journey, each for a minimum of 4 days and 3 nights, both using the same mode of travel and both of a similar nature and in a similar environment, but not over the same route.
+For your Adventurous Journey Section, you will need to complete both a Practice Journey and a Qualifying Journey, each for a minimum of 4 days and 3 nights, both using the same mode of travel and both of a similar nature and in a similar environment, but not over the same route.
 As many school camps and family holidays do not meet the criteria, please discuss your Adventurous Journeys with your Award Leader prior to undertaking.

 Please don’t hesitate to contact your Award Leader should you require advice or assistance on your Award.